belfioreasia/privacy-preserving-synthetic-genomes/README.md

 - **Mutation Quality**: Biological plausibility of the generated samples
 - **VCF Statistics**: Preservation of genetic associations
 - **Variant Chromosomal Distribution**: Preservation of positional distribution of mutations within the selected chromosome (22)

-## Results

-- **Model Suitability**: GPT-like transformer-based models, both small and large-scale, are more than valid generators of synthetic genomic samples, both if trained from scratch and if finetuned.
-Smaller models tend to offer more inter-sample diversity within generated multi-sample cohorts, but at the cost of positional verisimilitude.
-Larger models, instead, are much more deterministic generators, thus generating cohorts of extremely similar samples.
-- **Innate Privacy**: smaller transformers provide better innate privacy, with low memorization tendencies and good robustness against Membership Inference Attacks.
-Larger models, on the other hand, are more vulnerable to MIA attacks and tend to show much higher levels of memorization.
-- **Differential Privacy**: implementing DP into the model training pipeline increases the privacy robustness of the model to inference attacks, and surprisingly, produces a regularization effect that enhances the model’s utility.
-- **Hybrid Membership Inference**: we introduce a hybrid MIA attack which combines model metrics (like perplexity, loss and confidence) with genomic-specific features (like genotype frequencies, mutation rate and mutation frequencies by variant type) extracted from the model-generated sample to infer membership.
-This attack shows on average higher success rates compared to model-only based MIA, thus representing a promising approach for genomics-specific privacy assessments of generative models.

 ## Installation Notes